docdoku/docdoku-plm-doc/app/_i18n/en/Documentation_dev.md

 | read only                 | read only                     | read only        |
 | read only                 | forbidden                     | forbidden        |

+#Document Management

+DocDokuPLM has a document management module that includes a comprehensive versioning system (master, revision and iteration), functions for sharing, publishing documents, treeview and tags organization, ACL configuration...
+In the following paragraph, we will detail all of these functionalities.

+{% image /assets/images/documentation/dev/en/image00.png "Document management menu"%}

+##Document template

+###Document template creation

+You can create templates that will be used to instantiate documents.
+You can choose to restrict document naming by filling a mask format and selecting the identifier generation option.
+This will lead to an automatic creation of identifiers for documents using the template.

+{% image /assets/images/documentation/dev/en/image25.png "Document template creation form"%}

+###Adding files and attributes

+You can define attribute types in the template and attach files to it.
+All documents created with the same template will have the same attributes set and attached files.
+Attribute values will be set on those documents and obviously, files will evolve independently.

+{% image /assets/images/documentation/dev/en/image42.png "Attaching files to the template"%}

+## Document creation

+Each documents must belong to a folder.
+To create a new document in a specific directory, you must first select the directory then click on the “New document“ button.

+{% image /assets/images/documentation/dev/en/image09.png "Document creation form"%}

+When creating a document, you can edit its attributes, specify a workflow and set specific access rights.
+Note that you will not be able to upload files or link the current document to another until you finish the creation process.

+Once the document is created you can perform the following actions:

+* Check-in / Undo check-out / Check-out
+* Deletion
+* Subscription to document state change notifications.
+In this case the user receives an email each time a change is made by other users on the document
+* Subscription to iteration change notifications.
+The user receives a notification when there is a new iteration on the document
+* Adding tag to documents - for example, classifying a document as important
+* Access rights management
+* New version creation
+* Public or private document publishing

+##Document move

+You can move a document to another directory with the below icon.
+To do so just drag and drop the document from the icon to the targetted folder.

+{% image /assets/images/documentation/dev/document_move.png "Move button"%}

+##Document modification

+In order to modify a document, you must first reserve it.
+You can access the document modification window by clicking on its title.

+The arrows at the bottom left of the window allow you to visualize the different changes done in previous iterations.

+You can open the directory containing the document by clicking on the “Folder“ info link.

+{% image /assets/images/documentation/dev/en/image10.png "Document details window"%}

+##Document viewer

+Each document provides a permanent link where you see details of its latest revision.
+To get there, you should simply click on the title of the document window.

+{% image /assets/images/documentation/en/image22.png %}

+You can explore all properties of the document as well as visualize their attached files.
+The viewer supports a large number of formats: pdf, jpg, mp4, doc...
+Files not supported by the viewer will be downloaded.

+{% image /assets/images/documentation/en/image02.png "Document viewer"%}

+##Document conversion

+In addition to the mentioned features, DocDokuPLM can convert attached files into pdf.
+The majority of word processing formats are supported.

+##“Checked out” and “Tasks” links

+To ensure fast access to documents, you will find two shortcut links in the left menu:

+* Checked out: this link displays all the documents reserved by the current user
+* Tasks: this link shows the documents the user is directly involved in through a workflow

+{% image /assets/images/documentation/en/image06.png "Links section"%}

 #Product Management

 DocDokuPLM is a management system for collaborative product development which purpose is to help members of the same organization create and exchange data around products.